arrow

 To conduct business in Qatar, fintech companies must secure a license from the Qatar Financial Centre (QFC) Authority.
 The QFC provides two different licenses:

-• Business License: allows companies to provide services to clients in the QFC.
+• Business License: Allows companies to provide services to clients in the QFC.

-• Restricted License: enables fintech firms to conduct controlled testing of their products and services.
+• Restricted License: Enables fintech firms to conduct controlled testing of their products and services.

 Kuwait